ElementsProject/lightning/doc/lightning-fundchannel.7.md

 *id* is the peer id obtained from **connect**.

-*amount* is the amount in satoshis taken from the internal wallet to fund the channel.
+*amount* is the amount in satoshis taken from the internal wallet to fund the channel (but if we have any anchor channels, this will always leave at least `min-emergency-msat` as change).
 The string *all* can be used to specify all available funds (or 16777215 satoshi if more is available and large channels were not negotiated with the peer).
 Otherwise, it is in satoshi precision; it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8